mantejjosan/library_management_system/documentation/usage_instructions.md

 ## Library Member: Browsing the Library

+1. First the library Member need to login to the app.
-When the librarian is in the web app (not in Desk mode), they can only browse the books available, similar to a regular library member.
-The details of how to browse the library and view available books will be covered in the next lesson.
+2. After login, a library member can only browse the books available.
+   - The details of browsing the library and viewing available books will be covered in the next lesson.

 ---